SparkPost/support-docs/README.md

 In order to maintain readability, usability, and keep our UX consistent we are [following the guidelines provided to us by the UX team](https://docs.google.com/document/d/1dej9J7N9M8lcbJXnT9kxyNB_EFBPHIBLZBbHaxRWqhQ/edit). \***\*Please review these guidelines before contributing.\*\***

-Currently, all content is edited using [Github](https://github.com/SparkPost/support-docs).
-You are free to either edit the content using the [web app in github](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) or [cli](https://cli.github.com/).
+Currently all content is edited using [Github](https://github.com/SparkPost/support-docs).
+You are free to either edit the content using the [web app in github](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) or [the cli](https://cli.github.com/).
 Whatever you are most comfortable with.

 **Important note:** the functionality for the Momentum and SparkPost documentation is identical